Global Expansion Guide

 There are mainly two types of employment contracts in Australia:

-• Permanent Contracts: Employees remain employed until the termination of the employment relationship.
+• Permanent Contracts: Employees remain employed until the employment relationship is terminated.

-• Fixed-Term Contracts: Employees are employed for a specific period or to complete a specific task.
+• Fixed-Term Contracts: Employees are engaged for a specific period or to complete a specific task.

-• Information Disclosure: When entering into a new fixed-term contract with an employee, the employer must provide the employee with a Fixed-Term Contract Information Statement.
+• Information Disclosure: When entering into a fixed-term contract, the employer must provide the employee with a Fixed-Term Contract Information Statement.

-• Usage Restrictions: Provisions are in place to restrict the use of fixed-term contracts to prevent abuse.
-However, these restrictions do not apply to all fixed-term contracts and do not apply to casual employees.
+• Usage Restrictions: Certain rules limit the use of fixed-term contracts to prevent misuse.
+These restrictions do not apply to all fixed-term contracts and are not applicable to casual employees.

 Format of Contract